jvintorres/Social_Work_Model/README.md

 ## About the Project

 A supervised machine learning model to predict mental health outcomes.
-By applying a regression model, we can assess the impact of various social determinants on poor mental health days.
+By applying a regression model, we can assess the impact of various social determinants on the number of poor mental health days.

 Key objectives include: